 CoNI is computationally intensive with large datasets.
 Therefore, we recommend using a computer with at least 32 Gb of RAM, preferably a server with more resources.
 An example run of one treatment with 10159 genes (linker data) and 174 metabolites (vertex data) with a MacBook Pro (2019) with 32 Gb of RAM using twelve cores took 4.84 hours (split=200 see R documentation).
-The run time forwith the simulated data per run (Table S8).
+The run time for CoNI with the simulated data on a Linux Server (92 cores, 974 GB RAM) using 80 cores took between 0.8 and 1.4 hours per run (Table S8).

 References